 Click the plus-sign to add another step to your Zap.
 Select Filter by Zapier and click Continue.

 Now you can set up your filter conditions.
-My coworker Deb uses a filter so her Zap only triggers for herself and her direct report, Justin.
+For example, you might use a filter for yourself and your direct reports if you're a manager.

 Learn more about how to use filters in your Zaps.